-If you have reported your concerns but do not think that the line manager or Monitoring Officer is dealing with them properly, you might wish to raise the matter with the Chair of the Council's Standards Committee.
-The Chair is a Councillor and they can ask the Monitoring Officer for a report on how any matter is proceeding.
+If you have reported your concerns but don't think that the line manager or Monitoring Officer is dealing with them properly, you might wish to raise the matter with the Chairman of the Council's Standards Committee.
+The Chairman is a Councillor and he can ask the Monitoring Officer for a report on how any matter is proceeding.